The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Modeling the ionization history of the universe

-\paragraph{Pop-II star formation} The faster Pop-II stars complete reionization and minimize their contribution to the total $\tau$, the more room there is for a distinct high-$z$ E-mode signal from an early extended Pop-III phase.
+The faster Pop-II stars complete reionization and minimize their contribution to the total $\tau$, the more room there is for a distinct high-$z$ E-mode signal from an early extended Pop-III phase.
 Therefore, to explore models with the most distinguishable E-mode signals, we adopt a fiducial model where reionization is quite brief, matching the observed star formation rate density of bright galaxies (see Appendix~\ref{sec:appendix_model}).
 We note that such a model appears inconsistent with observations of the Lyman-$\alpha$ forest at $z<6$ that favor a flat or increasing ionizing emissivity with increasing redshift \citep{hm12, becker21} and the picture based on inferences of the emissivity at the end of reionization that reionization was `photon starved' and thus extended \citep{bolton07}.
 Specifically, we model Pop-II star formation following \citet{tacchella18}, who assumes that the Pop-II SFR is proportional to the halo accretion rate via a redshift-independent Pop-II SFE proportional to halo mass.
 We assume that Pop-II star formation occurs in halos with masses above $M_{\rm a}$ and is not suppressed by photoheating feedback.\footnote{Some studies have suggested that a non-negligible fraction of Pop-II stars may form in halos of $10^{6.5}-10^8\ M_\odot$ owing to metal enrichment by Pop-III stars and can contribute to $\sim30\%$ of the total ionizing photons for completing reionization \citep{wise14, xu16fesc, norman18}.
-This lowered atomic cooling halo mass threshold may lead to more extended reionization by Pop-II stars.
-However, the delay time of Pop-II star formation after supernova explosion and the importance of external metal enrichment have been much debated in the literature \citep[e.g.][]{trenti09b, jeon14, smith15, muratov13a, muratov13b, visbal18, visbal20, hicks20}.
-We therefore do not attempt to model metal enrichment by Pop-III stars and simply approximate the transition to Pop-II star formation with an atomic cooling threshold of $10^4$~K, which corresponds to $5\times10^7\ M_\odot$ at $z=15$.
+A lowered atomic cooling halo mass threshold may lead to more extended reionization by Pop-II stars.
+However, owing to the uncertainties in modeling metal enrichment as we pointed out above, we simply approximate the transition to Pop-II star formation with an atomic cooling threshold of $10^4$~K, which corresponds to $5\times10^7\ M_\odot$ at $z=15$.
 The effect of a more extended Pop-II reionization is also explored by using the \citet{furlanetto17} model in our work.}

 While the \citet{tacchella18} model bounds the maximum contribution of Pop-III stars to reionization at $z>15$, we also explore the effects of a much more extended Pop-II model from \citet{furlanetto17} where Pop-II star formation is non-negligible at $z>15$ (see Figure~\ref{fig:popIIsfrd}).
 The model assumes that star formation is regulated by momentum conservation of the supernova blastwaves, and leads to a star formation rate density of $3\times10^{-5}\ M_\odot/{\rm yr/Mpc^3}$ at $z=25$.
 We will show that such more extended models makes it even harder for Pop-III stars to contribute significantly enough to reionization at $z>15$ to leave detectable imprints on the CMB.